-Unfortunately, this Committee has also heard that the United States' competitive edge in manufacturing
+Unfortunately, this Committee has also heard that the United States' competitive edge in manufacturing has slipped.
+According to the Council on Competitiveness, the United States ranks fourth in global manufacturing competitiveness and is expected to fall to fifth place in five years.
 Countries such as Korea, Japan, and Germany have a larger share of the advanced manufacturing sector than the U.S. If we do nothing and settle for the status quo, our position will almost certainly decline further and our economy will continue to struggle.